Angeliki-Ch/AUEB/README.md

 #AUEB assignments in Engineering Big Data Systems

-#Visitors' Traffic to the museums of the entire Greek territory during the year 2014
+Visitors' Traffic to museums of the entire Greek territory during the year 2014

 Names: Karampatsos Stasinos,
        Chatzimoschou Angeliki